EmmaLiTsai/recoverKBTDR/README.md

 				(6) Final tidying: this will add dive statistics, direction flagging, and also add dates and times to these data.

 			  - testing_code.R      -- contains testing code for functions created in the dives_trace_tidy_functions.R file and scan_tidy_functions.R file.
-This was needed to separate testing and produciton code, and uses the trace, time_dots, and psi_calibration csv files in the sample data folder in this repository.
+This was needed to separate testing and production code, and uses the trace, time_dots, and psi_calibration csv files in the sample data folder in this repository.

 			  - find_center_y_functions.R -- contains two functions with math to calculate the height of the transducer arm given two points along the descent of a dive.
+This function was intended to provide a tool for estimating the height of the pivot point of the transducer arm, but this value should be visually confirmed to ensure that it does not introduce any abnormal skew across the record.

 			  - centering_functions.R -- contains methods for centering records and also for handling unique time dot issues (i.e., time dots may be 60 minutes and ~8cm apart instead of 12 minutes apart and ~1.5cm apart).